MichaelMoser1970/okro-pr-util/README.md

 ## installation

-You need pyton3 to be installed install the requirement packages:
+You need pyton3 to be installed; also need to install the requirement packages:

 - ```pip3 install Github```
 - ```pip3 install websocket-client```